Complete Guide to Kaymakli Underground City [2023 Edition]

 History of Kaymakli Underground City

-In the 14th century AD when Turkey was under siege by the Byzantines, the citizens moved into the caves to hide from the Arabs.
 Before the Byzantine era, Turkey was under the rule of the Romans where they primarily adopted the Catholic religion.
-Fearful of the Byzantines who led under Islamic law, Christians moved into the caves to hide from the Islamic invaders.
+Fearful of persecution by the Byzantines who led under Islamic law, early Christians moved into the caves to hide and seek refuge from the Islamic invaders.

 Rooms inside Kaymakli Underground City